sungnga/react-revents/README.md

     - the Type for an object Field is map
     - the Type for attendees Field is an array.
 Each item in the array is an object Field

+**3. Listening to Firestore data**
+- Now that we have some data in Firestore, let's implement how we can get the data into our application
+- In src/app/firestore folder, create a file called firestoreService.js.
+This file stores our Firebase and Firestore queries
+- In firestoreService.js file:
+  - Import firebase from our config: `import firebase from '../config/firebase';`
+  - Access the Firestore db:
+    - `const db = firebase.firestore();`
+  - There are two ways to get data from Firestore.
+We can either listen to the data or get the data.
+Use .onSnapshot() method to listen to the data
+    - The .onSnapshot() method takes an observer as an argument
+  - Write a getEventsFromFirestore function that gets the events collection from Firestore
+    - This function takes an observer as an argument
+    - To get a specific collection from Firestore, use db.collection(), and pass in the name of the collection
+    - The .onSnapshot() method listens to the data on Firestore and it takes an observer as an argument
+    ```javascript
+    export function getEventsFromFirestore(observer) {
+      return db.collection('events').onSnapshot(observer);
+    }
+    ```
+- When we're in a component and we want to do something, such as query an API, we use useEffect() hook from React.
+This allows us to do something when the component mounts and dismounts
+- In EventDashboard.jsx file:
+  - Import useEffect() hook: `import React, { useEffect } from 'react';`
+  - Call the useEffect() hook:
+    - The useEffect() hook takes a callback function
+    - When it comes to Firestore, we're going to subscribe, so we're listening to the data, and then we're going to unsubscribe.
+We're going to subscribe when the component mounts and unsubscribe when the component unmounts
+    - In this callback function:
+      - Specify an unsubscribe function variable and set it equal to the getEventsFromstore() function
+      - In this getEventsFromstore() function, we need to pass in an observer.
+What we get back from this function is:
+        - a `next` handler.
+And this is going to be what happens next after we received the data back from Firestore, what do we want to do next with it.
+Now, our data comes back from Firestore as a snapshot.
+This snapshot is a collection, so it'll return to us an array of documents in the form of `snapshot.docs`.
+We can use the .map() method to loop over the array to get the individual event, `docSnapshot`.
+Then inside this `docSnapshot` we can get the data from the events using `docSnapshot.data()`
+        - an error.
+We're going to console log the error for now
+    - Everything inside this callback function is what's going to happen when the component mounts.
+And because we're listening to something, we're subscribing to something, and then we want to do something when the component unmounts
+    - In our case, we want to return a function inside this useEffect() hook when the component unmounts.
+We return the unsubscrible function in order to unsubscribe from listening to the Firestore data when the component unmounts.
+When the return function is called, this is what is called when the component unmounts.
+So anything we add inside this return is effectively going to take an action to unsubscribe from listening to the data: `return unsubscribe;`
+    ```javascript
+    useEffect(() => {
+      const unsubscribe = getEventsFromFirestore({
+        next: (snapshot) =>
+          console.log(snapshot.docs.map((docSnapshot) => docSnapshot.data())),
+        error: (error) => console.log(error)
+      });
+      return unsubscribe;
+    });
+    ```